 I feel pretty sad right now.
 While I had an absolutely awesome, memorable weekend, I wish I had discovered this great Adirondack pastime earlier in the season.
 I can't wait to come back.
 But, note to self: next time I will be sure to get my own sled.
 It's hard to be a backseat-driver with a helmet on your head!

-So, yeah, if you don't want to have a great time in an awesome location, I say: "Don't sled in Spec."
+So, yeah, if you don't want to have a great time in an awesome location, snowmobiling in the Adirondacks isn't for you.
 If, however, you're up for a good old time, this is definitely the place you should be.
 Now.
 Get there now.
 Here's the links to places to stay, places to rent sleds, places to eat... what are you waiting for, the snow is melting!
-Go now, and say I sent you - it won't get you a discount, but at least it'll prove I was actually working.
-(If you can call having an amazing time spending a day on the trails in Speculator "work"!)